 Avalanches play an important role in this British Columbia and Alberta forest’s diversity and disturbance.
 Predominant tree species include Engelmann spruce, subalpine fir and lodgepole pine.

 Canada's forest facts

 Here are some facts about forests that can be found on properties owned and managed by NCC across Canada:

 NCC’s largest protected forest:

-Darkwoods, British Columbia.
-This 136,000-acre (55,000-hectare) privately owned conservation area is largely covered in globally rare inland temperate rainforest.
+Darkwoods, BC.
+This 55,000-hectare privately owned conservation area is largely covered in globally rare inland temperate rainforest.

 NCC’s most northern property with forest:

 Kumdis River Conservation Area, British Columbia (on Haida Gwaii)

 Most globally endangered forest species on NCC property: